18F/18f.gsa.gov/README.md

 ### Adding testimonials

-Testimonials can be added as a compontent as long as an agency logo is place in the `assets/img/agencies` directory.
+Testimonials can be added as a component as long as an agency logo is place in the `assets/img/agencies` directory.

 ### Images